suchokrates1/retrievershop-suite/README.md

 The application uses a SQLite database stored in `magazyn/database.db`.
 This file is created automatically on first startup if it does not already exist.
+When running the stack in Docker, this file is mounted inside the container as `/app/database.db` and the `DB_PATH` variable in your `.env` file should point to that location.